fandi-xkeai/NDiVAE/README.md

 # Experimental Results

-We provide additional experimental results adn we report the results on the BC (hete) and Flickr (hete) datasets.
+We provide additional experimental results and we report the results on the BC (hete) and Flickr (hete) datasets.

 ## Experimental results of causal effect estimation on the BC(hete) dataset.
 The best result is highlighted in **bold**.